Willson Contreras Player Props: Cardinals vs. Angels

 Willson Contreras At The Plate

-- Contreras has six doubles, two home runs and 12 walks while hitting .255.
+- Contreras is batting .265 with seven doubles, two home runs and 12 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.